helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** External Apps

-To mitigate Man-In-The-Middle (MITM) attacks on the helyOS core and prevent data exposure, you should utilize SSL for HTTPS via a server-proxy.
+To mitigate Man-In-The-Middle (MITM) attacks on the helyOS core and prevent data exposure, you should utilize TLS for HTTPS via a server-proxy.
 This can be done by deploying a load balancer or web server (e.g., nginx).
 The helyOS core server `Certificate Authority` data should be present in the applications.

 MITM on RabbitMQ Server and Data Exposure
 -----------------------------------------

 **Target:** Agents & External Apps

-To protect against MITM attacks on the RabbitMQ server and ensure data security, you should enable SSL for AMQPS/MQTTS.
+To protect against MITM attacks on the RabbitMQ server and ensure data security, you should enable TLS for AMQPS/MQTTS.
 RabbitMQ supports  TLS in AMQP and MQTT protocols.
 The RabbitMQ server `Certificate Authority` data should be loaded by the agents.

 Imposter Agent via Stolen Credentials
 -------------------------------------